kytk/batch-heudiconv/README.md

 # batch-heudiconv

 A set of scripts to help convert DICOM files to BIDS format using heudiconv.
+Each study is managed as a self-contained workspace with organized directory structure.

+## Key Features

+✅ **Study-based organization**: Each research study gets its own workspace
+✅ **Automated heuristic generation**: Creates study-specific conversion rules
+✅ **Step-by-step workflow**: Clear progression from DICOM to BIDS
+✅ **Multi-vendor support**: Works with Siemens, GE, and Philips scanners
+✅ **Backup & safety**: Preserves original data throughout the process

 ## Prerequisites